sebastianbuettrich/lorawan-stack-docs/doc/content/devices/device-claiming/claim-devices.md

 3. Authorize your browser to access the camera, scan the the device's QR code for claiming and click on **save changes**.

 The device has been successfully claimed, you can return to the Console and you will see the device in your application.

+>**Note:** Device claiming does not transfer a security session for a device, it only transfers ownership.
+You must enter new session keys for the device, or traffic from the device will go to the old owner.